MDLlife/blog/content/en/2019-03-06-mdl-hamburg-ww-labs-meetup-invitation.md

 Apply your talent in a new way!

 MDL Talent Hub is a completely new way to skilfully promote your talent and organise it for gigs via a secure Blockchain based system.
 Data is protected against third parties by the platform.
 The payment runs through the MDL tokens which guarantee transparency between booker and talent.
 A combination of Myspace, Facebook, LinkedIn, YouTube and more.
 Meet one of the main developers and learn more about MDL Talent Hub.
-We will also take some time to talk about Skycoin, as a blockchain provider, and explain its advantages over Bitcoin, Ethereum and others.
+We will also take some time to talk about Skycoin, as a blockchain provider, and explain its advantages over Bitcoin, Ethereum, and others.

 Admission free!